 - Discuss the methods and techniques within the cost approach, particularly the direct, reproduction, and functional replacement methods.

 - Define reasoned judgments about the value of trees and landscape plants.

 What are the Benefits of Becoming Tree and Plant Appraisal Qualified?

 - Increased credibility.
-Having the TPAQ credential boosts your credibility.
+Having the TPAQ designation boosts your credibility.
 It demonstrates that you understand and can apply the approaches, methods, and techniques of appraisal into your work product.

 - Standing out.
 Including information about your TPAQ credential on your website, on business cards, and in promotional materials will help you stand out from your competition.

 The TPAQ credential is valid for five years from the date it is earned.
-To maintain the credential, TPAQ holders must retake the TPAQ course and pass the exam every five years, or when the Guide for Plant Appraisal is updated--whichever comes first.
+To maintain the credential, TPAQ holders must retake the TPAQ course and pass the exam every five years, or when the Guide for Plant Appraisals updated--whichever comes first.

 Attendees must have a minimum of three years of experience in arboriculture, horticulture, forestry, landscape contracting, or landscape architecture/design.